zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ```
     ![](images/studentguide/Picture120.png)

-- You can now exit and close your terminal session.
+- You can now exit and close your terminal session, and start on [Lab 100](CloudNativeMySQL100.md) Lab